Higher connectivity of the Morse complex: Bestvina--Brady Morse theory

 \begin{lemma}[Descending face link, case 2] Let $V\in X^{(0)}$ with $\phi(V)>0$, say $V$ is a $k$-simplex of $\genmorse(\Delta,\Omega)$.
 If every primitive discrete vector field in $V$ is contained in a $V$-cycle, then $\dflk V$ is homeomorphic to $S^{k-1}$. \end{lemma}

-\begin{proof} The hypothesis ensures that $\phi(W)<\phi(V)$ for every proper face $W<V$, i.e., removing any part of $V$ will eliminate at least one $V$-cycle (note that removing part of $V$ cannot create any new cycles, so these really are equivalent).
-Hence $\dflk V$ is homeomorphic to the boundary of $V$ (viewed as a simplex in $\genmorse(\Delta,\Omega)$), which is homeomorphic to $S^{k-1}$. \end{proof}
+\begin{proof} The hypothesis ensures that $\phi(W)<\phi(V)$ for every proper face $W<V$, i.e., removing any part of $V$ eliminates at least one $V$-cycle (note that removing part of $V$ cannot create new cycles, so these are in fact equivalent).
+Hence $\dflk V$ is homeomorphic to the boundary of $V$ (viewed as a simplex in $\genmorse(\Delta,\Omega)$), so homeomorphic to $S^{k-1}$. \end{proof}

 At this point we know that the descending link of a $k$-simplex $V$ with $\phi(V)>0$ is either contractible, or else is the join of $S^{k-1}$ with $\dclk V$ (so the $k$-fold suspension of $\dclk V$).
 It remains to analyze $\dclk V$.
 In Section~\ref{sec:graphs} we will discuss the case when $\dim(\Delta)=1$, where it turns out we can fully analyze $\dclk V$.
-First let us focus just on connectivity and simple connectivity (and assume $\Omega=\emptyset$), where it turns out we can obtain results for any $\Delta$.
+Then in Section~\ref{sec:hi_dim} we will consider arbitrary $\Delta$, where at least we will be able to tell when $\dclk V$ is non-empty.